astorDev/nist/webhooks/dump/article/index.md

 ]
 ```

+This wraps up our little experiment.
+Of couse, there are quite a few improvements we can make, but we'll do something even better in the last section.
+Let's get straight to it!

 ## TLDR;

-In this article, we've build a simple setup for webhook dumps.
-We could've extracted a reusable components out of our work, however, there is a `Nist.Webhooks.Dump` package that already does the heavy-lifting for us.
-It also make them slightly more flexible with multiple dumps support, flexible path, and bring-your-own-database design.
-To use it just install the package:
+In this article, we've built a simple setup for webhook dumps.
+We could've extracted reusable components out of our work, however, there is a `Nist.Webhooks.Dump` package that already does the heavy-lifting for us.
+It also makes them slightly more flexible with multiple dumps support, flexible path, and bring-your-own-database design.
+To use it, just install the package:

 ```sh
 dotnet add package Nist.Webhooks.Dump
 ```

-Then, just plug the required services, middleware, and mapper to your application like this:
+Then, just plug the required services, middleware, and mapper into your application like this:

 ```csharp
 builder.Services.AddInMemoryWebhookDumpDb();